-Our Aoudad Hunts take place in the Glass Mountains of West Texas between Ft.
-Stockton and Marathon, Texas on one of the largest ranches in Texas consisting of more than 325,000 acres or 507 sq.
-Miles.
-The elevation of the ranch in the Glass Mountains Range varies from 3200 ft. to 5200 ft.
-There are many steep walled canyons and plateaus lined with rim rock and thousands of isolated draws that is perfect Aoudad Habitat and allows rams to reach a mature age.
-It is not uncommon to see more than a 100 animals in a single herd although 25 – 50 is most common.
-The Ranch is home to an incredible amount of Free Range Aoudad, Rocky Mountain Elk , Desert Mule Deer, Pronghorn Antelope, Javelina and abundant other wildlife species.
-This is a beautiful unspoiled country that has changed very little since the time when the Apache and Comanche Indians ruled this part of Texas and herds of Buffalo roamed freely.
+Our Free-Range Fair Chase Aoudad Sheep Hunts take place south west of Marfa, Texas on one of the largest ranches in West Texas that consists of more than 365,000 acres, or 570 sq. miles.
+The ranch headquarters are located in the shadows of Capote Peak, which rises to 6185 ft. and joins the Sierra Vieja Range, which is the Chinati and Davis Mountains.
+This remote wilderness has many steep walled canyons and plateaus, lined with rim rock, and thousands of isolated acres where Aoudad Sheep thrive.
+This is perfect Aoudad Habitat and allows rams to reach true mature age.
+It is possible to see more than a 100 Aoudad in a single herd with 5-7 mature rams; although a herd of 25 to 50 is more common having 1-3 mature rams per herd.
+The ranch is home to an incredible amount of Free Range Aoudad, Rocky Mountain Elk, Desert Mule Deer, Pronghorn Antelope, Javelina and abundant other wildlife species.
+This beautiful unspoiled country has changed very little since the time when the Apache and Comanche Indians ruled this part of Texas and herds of Buffalo roamed freely.

-Also known as Barbary sheep, these animals are native to the Atlas Mountains of North Africa.
-They were first introduced into the U.S. in 1948 in the Guadalupe Mountains along the New Mexico and Texas border.
-This arid desert region of the US is much like their native country and the first herds that where introduced did so well that subsequent herds where introduce in other desert regions of Texas.
-They’re very nomadic by nature and live in some of the roughest driest country imaginable.
-They can obtain all there water needs from the dry vegetation and dew.
+Also known as Barbary Sheep, are native to the Atlas Mountains of North Africa.
+They were first introduced into the U.S in 1948 in the Guadalupe Mountains along the New Mexico Texas Border.
+This arid mountain region of the U.S. is much like their native country and the first herds that where introduced did so well that subsequent herds where introduced in other desert regions of Texas.
+Trophy Aoudad Sheep Hunts take place in some of the roughest and driest country imaginable.
+Due to the environment that Aoudad Sheep live in, they can obtain all their water needs from the dry vegetation and dew.
 They do not depend on reliable water sources but when available they will take full advantage of water holes and often can be found wallowing in any mud they can find.
 Aoudad Sheep continue to thrive in Texas and now occupy most mountainous regions from West Texas to Del Rio and the Texas Panhandle.

-There are two lodges on the ranch.
-The main lodge at the headquarters can accommodate large groups of up to 16 hunters at one time.
-It is mainly used for corporate Mule Deer and Quail Hunts.
-Sheep Camp is 20 miles further in the ranch in the heart of The Glass Mountains.
 You are in sheep country and your hunt begins every morning when you walk outside as we routinely spot Aoudad Sheep from camp.
-The 3 bedroom 2 bath Sheep Camp House is very comfortable with central air and heat and can accommodate 6 hunters at a time.
+The 3-bedroom 2 bath Camp House is very comfortable with central air and heat and accommodates 6 hunters at one time.
 We serve breakfast and dinner at camp and lunch in the field.

 Texas Sheep Hunting Packages